Merit-Circle/beam-sdk-unity/README.md

 # Beam SDK Client for Unity

-##
-# Dependencies
-This package only depends upon:

-`"com.unity.nuget.newtonsoft-json": "3.2.1"`

 ## Installation
 To install Beam Client SDK for Unity you have to add following dependencies to your manifest.json: